Surface Water Quality

 While the waterfowl number in Ontario has been reported to have doubled over the last ten years , the Swan Lake geese population has decreased since the inception of the geese control program, indicating the efficacy of the program.

-A volunteer program was also initiated through which residents can submit observations about the geese present at the Lake through a survey application.
-For more information on how to collect and submit geese counts, please scan the QR Code
+A volunteer program was also initiated through which residents can submit observations about the geese presence and count at the Lake through a survey application.
+For more information on how to collect and submit geese counts, please scan the QR Code below.

 Fish Management

 The current fish community in Swan Lake mainly consists of Common Carp (non-native), Brown Bullhead, and Fathead Minnow.
+In recent years, a large number of goldfish and a hybrid of carp and goldfish have also been observed.
 This composition is not considered well-balanced, and the bottom-feeding species are also detrimental to the longevity of chemical treatments.
-These species were removed from the Lake before the 2021 chemical treatment, as well as in 2022 and 2023.
+These species were removed from the Lake before the 2021 chemical treatment, as well as in 2022, 2023 and 2024.
 Once the water quality improves, the City will work with environmental agencies to develop a fish management plan, which may include stocking with more diverse and desirable fish species.

 Swan Lake Park Refresh

-Following Council approval , a number of improvement projects have been completed in Swan Lake Park during 2021 and 2022 in addition to City-wide parks improvements, as well as in support of the water quality program, including:
+Following Council approval , a number of improvement projects were completed in Swan Lake Park during 2021 and 2022 in addition to City-wide parks improvements, as well as in support of the water quality program, including:

 - Park pathway resurfacing and extension to complete the trail loop around the Lake